-Cash and other cash items, due from BSP, due from other banks, current portion of loans and receivables, current portion of security deposits, current portion of deposit liabilities, bills payable, accrued expenses, accrued interest payable, accounts payable and dividends payable.
+Cash and other cash items, due from BSP, due from other banks, current portion of loans and receivables, current portion of security deposits, current portion of deposit liabilities, bills payable, deposit for future stock subscription, accrued expenses, accrued interest payable, accounts payable and dividends payable.

 The fair values of these financial instruments approximate their carrying values in view of the short-term maturities of these instruments.